-Nearly $40M of the bond issue would be used to purchase land and fund the construction of two elementary schools.
+Nearly $40M of the bond issue will be used to purchase land and fund the construction of two elementary schools.
+2019 Bond Brochure

 The district has already purchased land at Douglas and Coffee Creek for an elementary school.
 Ideally, the district would like to build another elementary school in the far Southwest quadrant of the district in the Quail Springs Mall area.
 Absent from this year’s bond proposal is a request for funds to build a fourth high school.

 “The student population of our secondary schools has not grown at the same rate as it has in our elementary schools.
 We believe the district’s focus should be on alleviating the congestion in our larger elementary schools, several of which now have between 900-1000 students.”